kazewong/SelfStudyingGuide/science/math/roadmap.typ

 == Introduction and Preliminaries

+- *Mathematical Proofs: A Transition to Advanced Mathematics* by Gary Chartrand, Albert D. Polimeni, and Ping Zhang
 - *Introduction to Mathematical Logic* by Elliott Mendelson

 == Analysis
 - *Understanding Analysis* by Stephen Abbott